Cushy or Colorful, Metal or Swivel, the Best Kids’ Desk Chairs Are Top of the Class

 Q: Does my child really need an ergonomic chair?

-“Children don’t spend as long at a desk as adults (at least they shouldn’t!), so I don’t think spending money on an ergonomic chair is necessary,” asserts Burgmann.
+“Children don’t spend as much time at a desk as adults (at least they shouldn’t!), so I don’t think splurging on an ergonomic chair is necessary,” asserts Burgmann.
 However, she adds, “their desk chairs do need to be set at the right height, be comfortable, have a back for support, and be easy to use.”
-Kids (and adults, really) should be taking regular breaks where they stand up from their desks, she points out.
+Kids (and adults, really) should be taking regular breaks, where they stand up from their desk, she points out.
 It can be helpful to encourage children to do specific tasks like homework at their desk, but then suggest they read curled up on the couch or tummy-down on the floor to stretch their bodies and strengthen other muscles.

 Q: In the era of remote schooling, which type of chair is best for long periods of sitting?

 Most professionals we spoke with acknowledged that it’s not ideal for children to be sitting in the same spot for extended periods of time, but that’s not always an option if they’re attending school remotely.
 You’ll want to find something that has good back support, for sure, but also a chair that has a cushioned seat: one with firm padding, says interior designer Shana Francesca, founder of Cincinnati.
 A seat that’s not hard but firm, she notes, will be more supportive.
 “Really soft cushions collapse and condense after 15 to 30 minutes of sitting,” she points out, so go for something that has a balance of giving and firmness.